Laura Ruth Walker

-Early life
+Early life and education

 A native New Yorker, Walker grew up in Westchester County.
 She graduated with a BA in history, magna cum laude, from Wesleyan University and earned an MBA from the Yale School of Management in 1987.

 Career

 Walker began her professional career as a print journalist and then as a producer at National Public Radio.
+One of her NPR shows, The Sunday Show, won a Peabody Award.
 In 1983 she joined the staff of Carnegie Hall, where she launched AT&T Presents Carnegie Hall Tonight.
 After she received her MBA, she joined Sesame Workshop (formerly Children’s Television Workshop) in 1987, where for eight years she was the Vice President of Development and led the organization’s efforts to establish a cable television channel (now Noggin).

 Walker joined WNYC in 1995 to oversee its transformation from a city-owned agency into an independent nonprofit.
 Her first challenge was to raise the $20 million necessary to purchase WNYC’s licenses from the City of New York and to build its production capacity.
 Walker oversaw New York Public Radio’s subsequent $62.9 million capital campaign to finance its new headquarters on Varick Street in New York and to fund programming initiatives.
 The new headquarters includes The Jerome L. Greene Performance Space, a street-level, multiplatform broadcast studio and performance venue.
 In 2009, NYPR acquired the classical music station WQXR from The New York Times Company and, in 2018, it acquired Gothamist.

 Walker’s 23-year tenure as president and CEO of NYPR was characterized by exponential growth in NYPR’s original programming, as well as the size of its audience and revenues.
 Over that period, NYPR’s monthly audience grew from one million to 26 million, and annual revenues increased from $8 million to $95 million.
 Walker initiated and nurtured innovative programming in the news, music, culture and talk categories, including audio collaborations with The New Yorker, ProPublica and the BBC.
 She transformed the local newsroom into one of the largest in the New York media market and established stable funding for other programming developed in-house at NYPR.